Spotlight: New AMS Policy Study | | |

 If you would like to share, learn, collaborate, and network at the 102nd AMS Annual Meeting—AMS can help!

-Do you have what it takes to be a Student Assistant?
+• Do you have what it takes to be a Student Assistant?
 AMS provides hotel accommodations, meeting registration, and a small per diem to dependable undergraduate AMS student members who work directly with AMS staff to provide services to conference attendees.
 The deadline for this program has been extended to 15 October—apply today!
 (Note that you will also need to renew your Student Membership for 2022 before the deadline.)
-Learn more »

-Learn more on the website about the 102nd Annual Meeting and how AMS is working to ensure a safe and productive meeting for all.
+about the 102nd Annual Meeting and how AMS is working to ensure a safe and productive meeting for all.

 Meetings Notes and Deadlines

-submit a Session Topic Proposal to the Collective Madison Meeting, consisting of the following conferences: the 25th Conference on Satellite Meteorology, the 17th Conference on Polar Meteorology and Oceanography, and the 16th Conference on Cloud Physics/16th Conference on Atmospheric Radiation
+15 October - Deadline to to the Collective Madison Meeting, consisting of the following conferences: the 25th Conference on Satellite Meteorology, the 17th Conference on Polar Meteorology and Oceanography, and the 16th Conference on Cloud Physics/16th Conference on Atmospheric Radiation

 10 January 2022 - Deadline to submit your abstract to the